 The state of the wreck makes it possible to have a spectacular dive in the often excellent visibility.
 A diver can swim the entire length of the vessel below deck level with the many holes in the ship’s sides allowing light to penetrate inside the hull and the diver to peer out at the shoals of fish that patrol the wreck at all times.
 As you descend and manoeuvre round the boiler and the remains of the engines, shafts of light pierce the darkness through empty portholes.
 Emerging into the stern hold and then on down towards stern itself the light fades slightly but generally is still good even on the seabed at 35 metres beneath the back end of the ship.

 The Sound of Mull is well known for its strong currents and the wreck of the Thesis is probably the most affected as the tides whips round the headland at Rubha an Ridire.
-At some states of the tide the wreck will be undiveable and even when the current drops or at slack water it is still recommended for the experienced only as it can turn from slack to a strong run in the time it takes to complete a dive.
-When the tide is strong the dive described above is the only one possible as otherwise the diver is liable to be swept off the wreck or at least will spend an uncomfortable time clinging to the wreck to avoid being swept away.
+At some states of the tide the wreck is undiveable and dangerous.
+Even when the current drops or at slack water it is still recommended for the experienced diver only as it can turn from slack to a strong run in the time it takes to complete a dive.